lit/lit.dev/packages/lit-dev-content/site/tutorial/content/08-finishing-touches.md

 As templates get big and complicated, it can help to break them down into smaller pieces.
 Here we've added a **Hide completed** checkbox to the to-do list.
+We've also pulled the main todo list template out into a separate local constant, `todos`.
+You can think of this as a partial template.

+You'll notice the `todos` partial is *almost* identical to the `<ul>` element in the previous step, except that it's using the new `items` local constant instead of `this.listItems`.

 Your mission: refactor the template to hide the completed items when **Hide completed** is checked and show a message when no uncompleted items are displayed.

 *   **Calculate the items to display.**

-    Add the following at the beginning of the `render()` method:
+    Find the definition for the `items` constant at the beginning of the `render()` method and replace it with the following code:

     ```ts
     const items = this.hideCompleted